 Contract Management is a core business activity of Federal Government Contractors.
 Everything revolves around it.

-However, when you survey the GovCon market, you find that only a small portion of GovCon organizations are using formal contract management systems to manage this information and the work.
-Most GovCon organizations get by doing things “manually” using information worker tools like Excel, File Shares/SharePoint/Dropbox, and Email.
-This way of working is not productive and comes with the risk of things falling through the cracks.
+However, when you survey the GovCon market, less than half of GovCon organizations are using formal contract management systems to manage their contract information and the work.
+Most GovCon organizations get by doing things “manually” using information worker tools like Excel for data, File Shares/SharePoint/Dropbox for documents, and Email for work.
+This way of working is not productive and it is not manageable.
+So, it comes with the risk of things falling through the cracks.

 At a point, usually when the organization needs to grow, scale and control risk they will look for formal contract management systems.
 The challenge is that GovCon has unique contract management needs that are not commonly supported by general commercial contract management systems.

-In this article, we’ll examine the Top 5 Unique Needs of GovCon and discuss how these needs differ from general commercial systems.
+In this article, we’ll examine the Top 5 unique needs of GovCon contract management systems and discuss how these needs differ from general commercial systems.
 It should help you prioritize your requirements as you look to invest in buying a system or building a system from scratch.

 1. Federal, Customer-Facing and Complex Contracts

-In addition, Federal Government contracts are primarily complex contracts.
+In addition, Federal Government contracts are primarily complex, living and changing contracts.
 While you might have some simple, transactional sales contracts, the majority of the work is focused on managing the more complex, multi-year contracts.
 And, these contracts are unusually complex (see items 2-4 below).

 2. Compliance to Government Regulations & Requirements

 They are contracts with the Federal Government.
-As such, you need to understand, track and manage to the various regulations (FARS, DFARS, ITARs, etc.) and requirements (Contract Deliverables, Subcontractor Management, Audit and Compliance standards).
-This means that your contract management system must be designed to support tracking of this information and driving the work through alerts and notifications to stay compliant.
+As such, you need to understand, track and manage to the various regulations (FARS, DFARS, ITARs, etc.) and requirements (CDRL, Contract Deliverables, Subcontractor Management, Audit, Flow Down and Compliance standards).
+This means that your contract management system must be designed to support tracking of this GovCon contract management information and driving the work through alerts and notifications to stay compliant.